Woody plant: Growth

 Stem growth primarily occurs out of the terminal bud on the tip of the stem.
-Buds on the sides of the stem are suppressed by the terminal bud and produce less growth, unless it is removed by human or natural action.
+Axillary buds are suppressed by the terminal bud and produce less growth, unless it is removed by human or natural action.
 Without a terminal bud, the side buds will have nothing to suppress them and begin rapidly sending out growth, if cut during spring.
 By late summer and early autumn, most active growth for the season has ceased and pruning a stem will result in little or no new growth.
 Winter buds are formed when the dormant season begins.
 Depending on the plant, these buds contain either new leaf growth, new flowers, or both.

 Terminal buds have a stronger dominance on conifers than broadleaf plants, thus conifers will normally grow a single straight trunk without forking or large side or lateral branches.

 As a woody plant grows, it will often lose lower leaves and branches as they become shaded out by the canopy.
 If a given stem is producing an insufficient amount of energy for the plant, the roots will "abort" it by cutting off the flow of water and nutrients, causing it to gradually die.

 Below ground, the root system expands each growing season in much the same manner as the stems.
 The roots grow in length and send out smaller lateral roots.
 At the end of the growing season, the newly grown roots become woody and cease future length expansion, but will continue to expand in diameter.
 However, unlike the above-ground portion of the plant, the root system continues to grow, although at a slower rate, throughout the dormant season.
 In cold-weather climates, root growth will continue as long as temperatures are above 36 F.

 Tissue composition

 Wood is primarily composed of xylem cells with cell walls made of cellulose and lignin.
 Xylem is a vascular tissue which moves water and nutrients from the roots to the leaves.
 Most woody plants form new layers of woody tissue each year, and so increase their stem diameter from year to year, with new wood deposited on the inner side of a vascular cambium layer located immediately beneath the bark.
 However, in some monocotyledons such as palms and dracaenas, the wood is formed in bundles scattered through the interior of the trunk.
 Stem diameter increases continuously throughout the growing season and halts during the dormant period.

-Under specific conditions, woody plants may decay or may in time become petrified wood.